LAKostis/nvdock/README.md

 - Multi GPU support

 ## Current limitations comparing to original version
-- Only X11 protocol, no Wayland.
+- Only X11 protocol, no Wayland (anyway nvidia-settings won't work with Wayland).
-- Size/memory consumtion is slightly higher (due linked NVCtrlLib library).